Ingress

 port: 7903

-• Omitting components.cloudflare.secret_name tells Stack to start a temporary tunnel.
+• Run stack cloudflare --manifest demo.stack.yaml to start a temporary tunnel.

-• The operator installs cloudflared into the same namespace and points it at the nginx service Stack created earlier.
+• The CLI installs cloudflared into the same namespace and points it at the nginx service Stack created earlier.

 • Run stack status --manifest demo.stack.yaml to print the generated HTTPS URL.